-Your FDA ( Part One of Two): 1800’s – 1940’s
+Your FDA ( Part One of Two): 1800s – 1940s

-Changes 1800’s to 2007
+Changes 1800s to 2007

 The United States Food and Drug Administration began with these few men, a small group of civil servants no more than 100.
 It was the 1860s when these people focused on concerns for farmers and fertilizers.
-The beginning of what we know today as the FDA followed in 1883 when scientists, known as civil servants took exams and filled the position, they were never fired – their job was secured by the 1882 Civil Service Reform Act – a scientifically based ground of men hired be the USDA. .
-During this time, scientists were hired by the USDA – when a recruiter would search colleges and Land Grant Colleges.
+The beginning of what we know today as the FDA followed in 1883 when scientists, known as civil servants, took exams and filled the position, they were never fired – their job was secured by the 1882 Civil Service Reform Act – a scientifically based ground of men hired by the USDA.
+During this time, scientists were engaged by the USDA – when a recruiter would search colleges and Land Grant Colleges.
 It was different during this time because they never faced a partisan government in Washington D.C.
 Like State jobs or federal, no one feared a political shut out.

-Unlike the 1880s when the men in the lab coat were agricultural chemists now they began to look at the human being.
+Unlike the 1880s, when the men in the lab coat were agricultural chemists, now they began to look at the human being.
 The outbreak in the state of Missouri caught the attention of Congress.

 Harvey Willie of the Institute of Infectious Diseases during 1903 introduced chemicals and conducted what was known as table trials.
 Some people referred to them as the poison squad.
-These scientists were concerned with the adverse health effects from the food we consumed.
+These scientists were concerned with the adverse health effects of the food we consumed.

 A federal commission in 1912 was formed called the United States Public Health Service – the Medical Department of the Army and Navy.

-During 1912 Willie left Washington to work in a lab set up by Good Housekeeping Magazine.
+In 1912 Willie left Washington to work in a lab set up by Good Housekeeping Magazine.

 In 1930 Franklin D. Roosevelt gave the power to the FDA to check for food sprayed or soil with poisons, adding to the law.
 This was added to the previous law, as the Government came down on the manufacturer to protect its people.
-Walter Campbell who once headed the FDA, told the public it took five years to pass the additional wording to the law, in Congress – adding that it occurred during the depression when people had nothing and would use anything.
-This reminds me of the pharmaceutical companies who hand down a name brand drug, to other companies, to prepare a generic – because of cost.
+Walter Campbell, who once headed the FDA, told the public it took five years to pass the additional wording to the law in Congress – adding that it occurred during the depression when people had nothing and would use anything.
+This reminds me of the pharmaceutical companies who hand down a name-brand drug to other companies to prepare a generic – because of cost.

-In 1939 the Federal Reorganization Act came into effect – the heading read – Federal Security Agency and directly beneath three different agencies, from left to right, FDA – Public Health Service –Social Security Administration.
+In 1939 the Federal Reorganization Act came into effect – the heading read – Federal Security Agency and directly beneath three various agencies, from left to right, FDA – Public Health Service –Social Security Administration.
 Now a new federal security agency was formed.